department-of-veterans-affairs/vets-website/content/pages/index.md

   - url: /healthcare/apply/
     title: Health Care
     description: Apply for VA health care, including preventive care, primary care, and more.
+  - url: /vre/
+    title: Vocational Rehab and Employment
+    description: Help to get you back in the workforce.

 ---